pyblish/pyblish-by-example/chapters/05-architecture.md

 ![image](https://cloud.githubusercontent.com/assets/2152766/12515123/ac0ec266-c11e-11e5-803f-8e83fac3b20d.png)

 You can think of `Instance` as a *subdivision* of `Context`, each pertaining to a specific area of the bigger picture, such as an image sequence or a model.
-When publishing, you can choose to consider either the world, part of the world, or both.
+When publishing, you can choose to consider either the world or part of the world.

 ![image](https://cloud.githubusercontent.com/assets/2152766/12515132/b6693872-c11e-11e5-911d-43387571751a.png)

 In some cases, it makes sense to only look at a small portion of a working file, either for precision or special treatment.
-If your `Context` is a scene from Start Wars, you might treat Luke different from how you treat The Death Star, for example.
+For example, if your `Context` is a scene from Start Wars, you might treat Luke different from how you treat The Death Star.

-In other cases, it makes more sense to look at the world as a whole, such as when identifying Luke amidst other assets in your scene.
+In other cases, it makes more sense to look at the world as a whole, such as when identifying Luke midst other assets in your scene.

 <br>
 <br>